pypa/pip/docs/html/user_guide.rst

 Changes to the pip dependency resolver in 20.3 (2020)
 =====================================================

-pip 20.3 has a new dependency resolver, on by default. (pip 20.1 and 20.2 included pre-release versions of the new dependency resolver, hidden behind optional user flags.)
+pip 20.3 has a new dependency resolver, on by default for Python 3 users. (pip 20.1 and 20.2 included pre-release versions of the new dependency resolver, hidden behind optional user flags.)
 Read below for a migration guide, how to invoke the legacy resolver, and the deprecation timeline.
 We also made a `two-minute video explanation`_ you can watch.

 We will continue to improve the pip dependency resolver in response to testers' feedback.
 Please give us feedback through the `resolver